spokestack/spokestack.io/content/blog/wakewords-for-mobile-apps/index.md

 `youtube: [The Basic Elements of Voice Interfaces](https://www.youtube.com/watch?v=1x4MdTKEy3E)`

-To be fair, Alexa isn't the first mobile app to add a voice interface or wakeword.
+To be fair, Alexa isn't the first mobile app to add a voice interface or wake word.
 Spotify, Home Depot, Sephora, Pandora, and Snapchat have all added voice to their apps with varying degrees of interaction.
 Most focus on initiating a product search, which makes sense.
 It's just that the interactions, sans the ones built by Houndify, are not that robust.

 We think all of that will change which is why we built Spokestack.
-So if you're looking for a wakeword, on-device NLU, or custom synthetic voice to speak to your customer, email us at [hello@spokestack.io](mailto:hello@spokestack.io).
+So if you're looking for a wake word, on-device NLU, or custom synthetic voice to speak to your customer, email us at [hello@spokestack.io](mailto:hello@spokestack.io).